zakariaelas/angels-analytics/README.md

 I am aware that this is only an exercise to get a brief idea about my React skills, and that this write up might not be necessary, but I feel like this could help you understand why I did some things the way I did ... so please just bear with me 😆.

-This metrics dashboard was built with an idea in mind: that it is a small part of a much **larger** project.
-This is the main assumption I have made while working on this exercise.
-I hope that this somewhat explains the list of dependencies discussed below:
+This metrics dashboard was built with this idea in mind: the exercise is a small part of a much **larger** project.
+This is the main assumption I have made while working on this.

 ### Dependencies